Back to blog

 Cochrane reviews represent the best evidence practices available.[1]
 They have rigorous reporting requirements and authors carefully document how multiple reports are linked to underlying study groups.

-However, even in these high-quality reviews, our algorithm may outperform human researchers.
+However, even in these high-quality reviews, our algorithm identified instances where study-grouping decisions could reasonably be reconsidered.

 • Researchers grouped reports that were not related (false exclusion); or